-You will receive a letter from your surgeon requesting preoperative medical clearance from your primary care provider.
-Take the letter with you to your doctor to have necessary preoperative testing completed.
+You will receive a document from your surgeon requesting preoperative medical clearance from your primary care provider.
+Take the document with you to your doctor to have necessary pre-operative testing completed.
 This is in addition to seeing your surgeon before surgery.
-The Care Coordinator may order additional doctor consults after discussing your medical history with the anesthesiologist.